 In the given example, it’s set to 7200 seconds (2 hours).
 This is how CSS, JS, and image files are usually cached.
 These files can be cached indefinitely; if the content changes, just update the links in the HTML.
-RFC 2616 recommends not caching these files for longer than 1 year:
+RFC 2616 recommends caching these files for no longer than one year:

 If a file should never be cached and always be sent fresh, the following value should be set for the Cache-Control header:

 This means the element should never be cached and the client must request it every time they access the cloud (in this case, the file’s load time will increase since the body must be downloaded each time).